 During the first trial, she says, the investigators were sloppy in their work.
 The lawyer for the accused was able to exploit this, said Alexander Cherkasov of the Russian human rights organization Memorial: "Because evidence had been handled carelessly, the lawyer Murad Musayev was able to convince the jury that the whole indictment was unjustified."

-The second trial also ended inconclusively, with the jury being dismissed.
+also ended inconclusively, with the jury being dismissed.
 Since then, though, several things have changed.
 Pavlyuchenkov went from being a witness to being a co-accused.
 He confessed, and agreed to cooperate with the investigators.
 The former police chief then named accomplices: Rustam Makhmudov and Lom-Ali Gaitukayev.

 During the third trial, which began in January 2014, the court also examined statements from Pavlyuchenkov's former subordinate, Oleg Golubovich.
 This policeman witnessed numerous meetings where the murder was being planned.
 He contacted Novaya Gazeta on his own initiative and declared that he was prepared to testify, if his own and his family's safety could be guaranteed.